From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Case Studies on Robotic Manipulation

-\paragraph{Robustness to Perturbations.} To evaluate robustness, we introduced distractor objects into the environment.
-As shown in Table~\ref{tab:distractors}, both OpenVLA and NORA exhibit substantial performance degradation in the presence of these perturbations, highlighting their sensitivity to novel conditions.
+We assess robustness by introducing distractor objects into the environment.
+As shown in Appendix Table~\ref{tab:distractors}, both OpenVLA and NORA degrade substantially under these perturbations, underscoring their sensitivity to novel conditions.